caseykneale/ChemometricsTools.jl/README.md

 This package features dozens of regression performance metrics, and a few built in plots (Bland Altman, QQ, Interval Overlays etc) are included.
 The list of regression methods currently includes: CLS, Ridge, Kernel Ridge, LS-SVM, PCR, PLS(1/2), ELM's, Regression Trees, Random Forest...
 More to come.
 Chemometricians love regressions!

 ### Classification Modeling
 In-house classification encodings (one cold/one hot), and easy to retrieve global or multiclass performance statistics.
-ChemometricsTools currently includes: LDA/PCA with Gaussian discriminants, logistic regression, PLS-DA, K-NN, Gaussian Naive Bayes, Classification Trees, Random Forest, Probabilistic Neural Networks, LinearPerceptrons, and more to come.
+ChemometricsTools currently includes: LDA/PCA with Gaussian discriminants, also Hierchical LDA, multinomial softmax/logistic regression, PLS-DA, K-NN, Gaussian Naive Bayes, Classification Trees, Random Forest, Probabilistic Neural Networks, LinearPerceptrons, and more to come.

 ## Specialized tools?
 This package has tools for specialized fields of analysis'.
 For instance, fractional derivatives for the electrochemists (and the adventurous), a handful of smoothing methods for spectroscopists, curve resolution for forensics, process fault detection methods, etc. There are certainly plans for other tools for analyzing chemical data that packages in other languages have seemingly left out.
 Stay tuned.